The Burnt Offering is where Stu Horvath thinks too much in public so he can live a quieter life in private.

 You could say Cline uses pop culture references of the 80s and 90s as a leitmotif, if you want to give him that much credit.
 What I see is an author trying to build a symbolism out of his narrow experiences with culture during a particular window of time.
 It is the language of a gatekeeper.
 Cline is not celebrating the things he loves but testing the knowledge of those he suspects are wanting in their devotion: his audience.
 If you haven’t seen the movie or played the game (you monster, you uncultured cur) you can’t read his book – it is written in a dialect you can’t understand.

 Everything is something else.
 Georges Polti distilled every possible story down to just 36 dramatic situations, of which we mostly see only a handful.
 Star Wars, as we’re so often reminded, riffs on the hero’s journey of numerous mythologies, as laid out by Joseph Campbell.
 Donnie Darko takes the basic plot of Richard Donner’s Superman to a dark and far out place, but you can see the bones if you know where to look.
 My favorite horror movie – John Carpenter’s The Thing – is both a remake and an adaptation, making it part of a creative tradition older than Shakespeare (who was perhaps literature’s greatest thief).
 Nothing is new.
 We can only rearrange things in hopes of seeing them in a new light.
-Even our nostalgia for the 80s is recursive since most of the culture of the 80s is rooting in a deep nostalgia for the 50s.
+Even our nostalgia for the 80s is recursive since most of the culture of the 80s is rooted in a deep nostalgia for the 50s.

 As we move forward in time, as nostalgia for the past grows, certain things fossilize.
 We mistake our own experiences with culture for culture itself, travelling back not to the thing, but to our memory of the thing, valuing that above all else, even as it is flawed and indistinct.